Skip to content

 Shared core used by both CLI commands.
 Drives one gem through the cache-check → generate → link sequence:

-Returns the error message rather than raising, so the caller (the concurrent fiber) can record it without killing other in-flight fibers.
+Captures errors into the result rather than raising, so the caller (the concurrent fiber) can record them without killing other in-flight fibers.
+When verify: is set, the result's verify_fixed lets the CLI aggregate across all gems and exit 2 (EXIT_VERIFY_FIXED) if any skill was corrected.

 Concurrency